Email: nicholas.connolly@oist.jp

-In January, 2024, I will start work at the Okinawa Institute of Science and Technology (OIST) in Okinawa, Japan as a postdoc in the Quantum Information Science and Technology Unit (Nemoto Unit).
+I am currently working at the Okinawa Institute of Science and Technology (OIST) in Okinawa, Japan as a postdoc in the Quantum Information Science and Technology Unit (Nemoto Unit).

 From 2021 through August, 2023 I worked as a postdoc at Inria, the National Institute for Research in Digital Science and Technology, in Paris, France.
 My project was related to quantum error correction.